 Although some intrusive thoughts may feel random, they are often triggered by some kind of stimulus.
 Identifying your triggers can play a significant role in overcoming intrusive thoughts, as you’ll learn how to avoid them and prevent them from happening in the first place.

 Whenever you do have intrusive thoughts, it’s essential to remain calm.
-These thoughts are just information about how you’re doing in that moment.
+These thoughts are just information about how you’re doing at that moment.
 If you allow yourself to panic, your thoughts will likely become more severe to the point where they spiral out of control.
 The more you can remain calm, the more likely your intrusive thoughts will pass without disrupting your day.

 Find a Distraction